Osheah/hospfcs2021/README.md

 * regex.py is code to pull out the date segement from the sampleAccess.log file
 * sampleAccess.log is the first 6 or so entries in the access.log file from splunk [found here](https://docs.splunk.com/images/Tutorial/tutorialdata.zip)

+## Week 8
+Week 8 lab is found in week08 directory.
+There was one lab in week 8.
+The focus was on plots eg matplotlib.
+* ages.py contains a program that makes a list called ages that has the same number random value as salaries range 21 to 65 and shows a scatter plot of that data with the salaries.
+Then add a plot of y = x**2 over it
+* countries.py contains program that has a list of countries (long) that picks five countries.
+Some countries should appear in the list more than once.
+Make a pie chart and a barchart
+* extra.py contains program that makes a list called ages that has the same number random value as salaries range 21 to 65 and shows a scatter plot of that data with the salaries.
+Then add a normal dist plot over it
+* prettier-plot.jpg contains output from ages.py
+* salaries.py contains a program that makes a list called salaries, that has 10is random numbers from 20k to 80k
+* salariesHist.py contains a program that makes a list called salaries, that has 10is random numbers from 20k to 80k and then plots a histogram
+* squaredPlot.py contains a program that plots y = x^2

+## Week 9
+Week 9 is found in week09 directory.
+There was one lab in week 9.
+The focus was on pandas

+* form.py contains a programme to create a data form with data in it
+* grades.csv contains output from form.py
+* grades.xlsx contains output from form.py
+* readLog.py contains read from an access.log file in to a dataframe - assuming the delimiter is ''.
+The access log is then cleaned and plotted.